wpbindt/wpbindt.github.io/src/content/blog/parsing_addresses.md

 ```

 ## Structured representation of addresses
-We want to parse Dutch addresses into structured data, so we'll need to have some structure we can parse them _into_.
+We want to parse Dutch addresses into structured data, so we'll need to have some structure we can parse them into.
 Here's some classes that kind of follow the structure of Dutch postal addresses:
 ```python
 from dataclasses import dataclass